 Denver Arts & Venues announces DenverPublicArt.org contest

-“DenverPublicArt.org was built with user participation in mind,” explains Denver Public Art manager Michael Chavez.
+“DenverPublicArt.org was built with user participation in mind,” explained Michael Chavez, Denver Public Art program manager.
 “You can search the entire collection from your desktop computer or smartphone.
-The website offers location-based maps, so you can find public art near you, or you can search the collection by neighborhood, artist, title, or art type.
+The website offers location-based maps, so you can find public art near you, or you can search the collection by neighborhood, artist, title or art type.
 You can even create a custom profile to build and share personal galleries of your favorite Denver Public Art pieces.”

 “This contest encourages people to explore the Denver Public Art collection online and in person,” Chavez continued.
 “With so many pieces in the collection, people are sure to discover new and hidden gems as they explore.”